• Skip to primary navigation

 Black truffle oil, however, is bolder and can stand up to stronger ingredients, like red meat and hearty veggies.

-It adds depth to dishes like roasted potatoes or grilled mushrooms.
+It improves dishes like roasted potatoes or grilled mushrooms.

 Black truffles are easier to find, so black truffle oil is more affordable.